 Your gift to help a hardworking entrepreneur will double in impact thanks to a generous World Vision partner.

 Ing is from Cambodia.
+She has 2 children.
 She needs a loan of $350 to grow cassava, cashew nuts and to raise pigs.

 Ing Prim is a peasant farmer.
 Her income is generated by growing cashew nuts and cassava and by raising pigs.
 Cassava and cashew nuts are in high demand at the market.
 However, Ing does not have the capital needed to expand her business and to take the opportunity to increase her income.
 She is unable to borrow from the local money lender because the interest rate is too high and beyond her ability to pay.